shricco/automotive_acronyms/README.md

 # Automotive Acronyms Collection

 Acronym collection for latex with abbreveations of the automotive domain.
-Feel free to to contribute. :)
+Feel free to contribute. :)

 ## If you want to buy me a beer :)